wso2/msf4j/tooling/README.md

-#WSO2 Developer Studio Kernel Plugin for WSO2 Microservices Server
+#WSO2 Developer Studio Kernel Plugin for WSO2 Microservices Framework for Java (MSF4J)

 This directory provides an Eclipse plugin installable with Eclipse Luna